Gokyo Lake Trek-13 days

 Travel Insurance:

 Travel Insurance is compulsory for our Everest Region Trek.
-Make confident your insurance covers you for your planned activities, including travel and trekking above 3000m if this is included on your itinerary, mountain rescue services, and helicopter evacuation costs.
+Make sure your insurance covers you for your planned activities, including travel and trekking above 3000m if this is included on your itinerary, mountain rescue services, and helicopter evacuation costs.

 Client Reviews